IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

  For other limitations with your storage system, see the following section within your Spectrum Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs/en/): **Configuring** > **Host attachment** > **NVMe over Fibre Channel host attachments** > **FC-NVMe limitations and SAN configuration guidelines**.

+## Policy-based replication limitations
+Policy-based replication is only supported for use with IBM Spectrum Virtualize family storage system versions 8.5.2 or higher.
+To see if your specific product is supported and for more information, see **What's new** > **Getting started with policy-based replication** within your Spectrum Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs).

+For other policy-based replication limitations with your storage system, see the Configuration Limits and Restrictions for your product software version.
+From the [IBM Support](https://www.ibm.com/mysupport) website, search for `Configuration Limits and Restrictions` and your product name.
+For example, `Configuration Limits and Restrictions FlashSystem 9500`.

 ## Snapshot function limitations

 **Important:** Snapshot function support is only Alpha support.